Norris Dam: Background and construction

 The building of Norris Dam and its accompanying reservoir required the purchase of over 152000 acre of land.
 2,841 families and 5,226 graves were relocated.
 The community of Loyston, located about 20 mi upstream from the dam site, was entirely inundated.
-Approximately one-third of Caryville, at the head of the reservoir's Cove Creek embayment, was flooded and a number of structures in the town had to be moved.
+About a third of Caryville, at the head of the reservoir's Cove Creek embayment, was flooded and a number of structures in the town had to be moved.
 Several smaller 30 ft earthen dams were built along reservoir tributaries to house fish hatcheries.
 As the project called for the construction of recreational areas along the lakeshore, TVA built two supplemental dams—Caryville Dam and Big Ridge Dam—to impound Cove Lake and Big Ridge Lake, respectively, and ensure these small lakes would remain filled year-round.
 The Civilian Conservation Corps built recreational facilities and aided in the removal of various structures.
 The town of Norris, Tennessee was initially built as a planned community to house the workers involved in the construction of this dam.